California Forklift Accident Lawyers

 Forklift drivers should be aware of and complete proper maintenance procedures.
 Machines that have malfunctioned should be removed from use.
 Additionally, drivers and companies should keep their forklifts clean.
 Drivers should remove excess oil and grease if they find it.
 They are to report any issues and ensure that the problems are fixed in a timely manner.

-If you think that an OSHA violation caused your injuries, immediately reach out to our forklift accident lawyers in California.
-We’ll conduct a full investigation of the accident to determine exactly what happened and point out who’s responsible for paying you for your losses.
+If you think that a violation of OSHA regulations caused your injuries, immediately reach out to our forklift accident lawyers in California.
+We can conduct a thorough investigation of the accident to understand the details and determine potentially responsible parties for your losses.

 $18,700,000.00